 Besides painting skills and artistic conceptions, there are some other important elements that can consist in a beautiful traditional Chinese painting.

 Calligraphy, as a supreme art form in ancient history, is a significant part of Chinese Painting.

 In general, calligraphy characters include painters' autographs, later written poems, and articles, which could complete the painting in harmony.

-Calligraphy works on Chinese paintings sometimes can be written by people other than the artist, usually an excellent calligrapher or a powerful person, or later the painting's collectors.
+Calligraphy works on paintings sometimes can be written by people other than the artist, usually an excellent calligrapher or a powerful person, or later the painting's collectors.

 Since the Song Dynasty (960 — 1279), artists would write poems on their paintings, which usually highlight the essence and spirit of the painting, and show one's literary talent and noble virtues.

-Well-designed and rightly stamped seals, including the painters', the calligraphy inscribers', collectors', and art connoisseurs', can perfect a Chinese painting aesthetically, while telling its origin, history, and values.
+Well-designed and rightly stamped seals, including the painters', the calligraphy inscribers', collectors', and art connoisseurs', can perfect a painting aesthetically, while telling its origin, history, and values.

 Seals on Genre Painting "Along the River During the Qingming Festival" by Artist Zhang Zeduan (1085 — 1145) — Palace Museum

 Four Treasures of the Study and Other Chinese Painting Supplies.

 Four Treasures of the Study (Wen Fang Si Bao), including brush, ink, paper, and inkstone, are the main supplies for drawing.